albert-araque/barrel_booking/README.md

 # BooKings

-BooKings is a simple application that manages the CRUD operations of a Booking entity.
+BooKings is an application that manages the CRUD operations of a Booking entity.

 The backend is mocked with miragejs, so there is not a real database.